Required Application Materials

 - Reach out to professors for letters of recommendation (required to submit 3) and set up a brief meeting with each of them.

 How do I advance?

-You must attend the web-based lecture from The Writing Center and upload a summary to Learn@Work to continue to the next section.
-All materials, included part 1, part 2 and the short summary, must be completed or uploaded to Learn@Work by Monday, August 31.
+You must complete the web-based lecture from The Writing Center and upload a summary to Learn@Work to continue to the next section.
+All materials, included part 1, part 2 and the short summary, must be completed or uploaded to Learn@Work by Monday, September 6.

-Faculty-led group sessions will begin in mid-September, a few weeks after part 2 has ended.
-Please use that time to complete your written drafts.
-Research Education and Information will send registration details shortly after part 2 has ended.
+Faculty-led group sessions will begin in mid-September.
+Please use this time to complete your written drafts.
+Research Education and Information will send registration links (on September 7) to those that complete all prerequisites.